-I live a pretty boring life.
-I tend to keep myself occupied with work and blogging, but feel free to look me up on Facebook or twitter @bethunz and you can see my few followers and how few I follow, I am not new to Twitter, I have had an account since the beginning of time, but I am new to actually checking in a regular basis.
+Since leaving frontlines of healthcare as a bedside registered nurse I live a pretty boring life.
+I tend to keep myself occupied with blogging, but feel free to look me up on Facebook or twitter @bethunz and you can see my few followers and how few I follow, I am not new to Twitter, I have had an account since the beginning of time, but I am new to actually checking in a regular basis.

 You can also contact me by email: beth @ peartreekitchen.com

 I am a scientist by trade, but a foodie and beer nerd at heart.
 I spend my days in my office or lab and my evenings cooking meals or dreaming about beer (I swear, I’m not an alcoholic.
 I just really like beer).
 Cooking hasn’t always been one of my passions, but over the past 10-12 years, it has become one of my favorite ways to relax after a hard day.
 Work life can be stressful sometimes, so it’s great for me to have a creative outlet.
 Cooking also really brings harmony to my home.
 The kitchen is the center of our household and brings our family and friends closer together.

 I didn’t really have a passion for cooking until I reached high school.
 Cooking was a necessity more than a luxury at the time.
 There weren’t good cooks in the house at the time (father nor stepmother were very good in the kitchen), so it was up to me a lot of nights to figure out what and the hell was for dinner.